mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 - Permuting vertices to reduce edge crossings was actually just a bad idea, since our goal was stability from graph to graph.
 The true and false branches of a condition should always appear in the same order, for example, and a few edge crossings is a small price to pay for this stability.
 - Since reducible control flow ensures that a program's loops form a tree, vertex positioning could ensure that loops are always well-nested in the final graph.

-Notably, these simplifications would avoid the most computationally difficult parts of the Sugiyama algorithm.
-This proved quite convenient in the end, not only because it simplified the final implementation, but because it improved performance as well.
+Taken all together, these simplifications resulted in a remarkably straightforward algorithm, with the [initial implementation](https://github.com/mozilla-spidermonkey/iongraph/blob/fc27ee3e8f3bd3c020aaf2498de9a260da089bc1/src/Graph.ts) being just 1000 lines of JavaScript.
+(See this [demo](https://x.com/its_bvisness/status/1957565307809329465?s=46) for what it looked like at the time.)
+It also proved to be very efficient, since it avoided the most computationally complex parts of the Sugiyama algorithm.

 ## iongraph from start to finish

-We will now go through the entire iongraph layout algorithm from start to finish.
+We will now go through the entire iongraph layout algorithm.
 Each section contains explanatory diagrams, in which rectangles are basic blocks and circles are dummy nodes.
 Loop header blocks (the single entry point to each loop) are additionally colored green.

 Be aware that the block positions in these diagrams are not representative of the actual computed layout position at each point in the process.
 For example, vertical positions are not calculated until the very end, but it would be hard to communicate what the algorithm was doing if all blocks were drawn on a single line!